ultimate271/notes/martin/storm01Prologue01.md

 Ser Piggy was beaming.
 To look at him you’d think he’d actually done something.
 But when he saw Chett and the dogs, his smile curled up and died squeaking.

+### Chett visualizes killing Samwell and expresses his want to kill Tollett as well
 "You hit a tree," Chett said.
 "Let’s see how you shoot when it’s Mance Rayder’s lads.
 They won’t stand there with their arms out and their leaves rustling, oh no. They’ll come right at you, screaming in your face, and I bet you’ll piss